FranciscoMoretti/site/content/code-tips/remove-dead-code.md

 ### 🛠️ How to Apply
 - **Regular code audits**: Regularly review your codebase and identify unused or redundant code sections.
 Remove them to keep your codebase clean and efficient. ✂️
 - **Automated tools**: Utilize code analysis tools that can help identify dead code within your project.
 These tools can save time and provide insights into code sections that can be safely removed. 🛠️
-- **Delete code with confidence**: Once you have identified the unused code, delete it from your codebase. 💥
+- **Delete code with confidence**: Once you have identified the unused code, delete it from your codebase.
+It will still be in your git history if you need it.💥
 - **Verify functionality**: After deleting the code, run your automated tests and perform manual testing to ensure that the remaining code still functions correctly. 🧪

 ## Pros and Cons